ilozano2/spring-cloud-gateway-active-health-check/README.md

 ```
 > {"status":"DOWN"}

-8. Run multiple times a GET request to http://localhost:8881/hello and see that you only gets responds from port 8091
+8. Run multiple times a GET request to http://localhost:8881/hello and see that you only get response from port 8091

-You could receive one respond on port 8090 owing the healthcheck haven't checked the endpoint when you send the request.
+You could receive one response on port 8090 owing the healthcheck haven't checked the endpoint when you send the request.
 The interval can be modified in the property `spring.cloud.loadbalancer.health-check.interval`

-Also, you can see some messages that describes one of the upstream endpoints is not healthy, and therefore, it is unavailable.
+Also, you can see some messages that describe one of the upstream endpoints as not healthy, and therefore, it is unavailable.
 > 2023-05-08 14:59:53.151 DEBUG 9906 --- [ctor-http-nio-3] r.n.http.client.HttpClientOperations     : [12d42e83-77, L:/127.0.0.1:57439 - R:localhost/127.0.0.1:8090] Received response (auto-read:false) : RESPONSE(decodeResult: success, version: HTTP/1.1)
 > HTTP/1.1 503 Service Unavailable